Adam’s Story Part 1: ‘I’m sorry, you’re not going home today…’

 Where was I going?
 Who would look after me?
 How would they look after me?
 I had a numbness to situation, no thinking, no concern, nothing really.

 This was going to change my life.
 I just had no idea how much.
 I did not speak; I did not move.
 I did not think.
-Ms Smart knew this was going to be difficult for me.
+Ms Smith knew this was going to be difficult for me.
 She wanted me to return to class.
 To take my mind off this ‘horrible’ day.
 I do not remember much after being told I was not going back ‘home’.
-I have never figured out know why I forgot.
+I have never figured out why I forgot.
 I only recognise being in a state of shock and anxiety.

 I spent the entire day in her lair, reading and doing lots of school work.
 I needed to take my mind of what had happened.
-Ms Smart asked me simple questions like: what were my hobbies, what did I do at home, favourite holidays. but these simple questions could not be answered.
+Ms Smith asked me simple questions like: what were my hobbies, what did I do at home, favourite holidays. but these simple questions could not be answered.
 I had no answer I had no hobbies.
 I had no life.

 I still contemplate how I lived.
 Surviving and living are very different and I don’t think I lived.
 It was hard, having no potential to achieve, nothing to show-off for 14 years of life and no one to pick you up when you felt down.
 We all take our lives for granted, however I underestimate my life, it was an extremely difficult life but it got easier.
 A lot easier.
-I was about to take the ‘road less travelled’.
+I was about to take the road less travelled.

-These roads were the escape from no-man’s land.
+The road was the escape from no-man’s land.
 I had lived in the trenches all my life.
 A constant bullet of hurt.
 I was used and abused.
 Uncared and unloved.
 It was manipulating me like a pawn on a chess board.
 If the knight captured me then they were not concerned.
 I now care about how appalling these people were as a family.
 They were meant to provide love and care.

 Foster care was going to change my entire being.
 The shy, timid, scared, talentless boy was to become a confident, happy, out-going individual (with an amazing sense of humour!).